Click HERE for the City of Westworth Village's Code of Ordinances. Select Chapter 2 Animal Control for more information.

 Animal bites to humans must be reported to the Police Department within 24 hours of the incident.
 The owner of the biting animal is responsible for expenses associated with the required quarantine of the animal.

-The City contracts impound / shelter services through Town and Country Veterinary Clinic in River Oaks.
+The City contracts impound / shelter services through Lake Worth Animal Control.
 Animals may be impounded for the following reasons:

 - causing a nuisance or running at-large